 Streaming is an effective way for a project developer to raise non-dilutive project financing and get capitalised, without the need to give up their company equity or raise debt.
 The streaming model can also align the incentives between the financier and project developer, as both parties benefit from a revenue or carbon rights share split, in particular when it comes down to achieving a maximal price upon carbon credit sales.
 Finally, streaming or royalty companies tend to move faster than corporate buyers and have a higher risk appetite.
 That makes them ideal candidates if a project developer is looking to expand their carbon project portfolio and is looking for a long-term, but flexible form of financing.

-Abatable believes the carbon streaming model has the potential to provide better aligned and flexible capital to project developers relative to other forms of financing.
-In February this year, Abatable announced a strategic partnership with Carbon Neutral Royalty to originate and distribute high quality carbon offsetting projects (see the announcement here).
+Abatable believes the carbon streaming model has the potential to provide better-aligned and flexible capital to project developers relative to other forms of financing.
+In February this year, Abatable announced a strategic partnership with Key Carbon to originate and distribute high-quality carbon offsetting projects (see the announcement here).

-If you are developing high quality carbon projects in the nature-based solutions, sustainable agriculture, waste management or methane reduction space, please get in touch with us.
+If you are developing high-quality carbon projects in nature-based solutions, sustainable agriculture, waste management or methane reduction space, please get in touch with us.